tsechelidisMichail/HSMB-v3/README.md

 HSMB-v3 is a sample project that demonstrates the implementation strategy of a [HexagonalSpring_Modular](https://github.com/tsechelidisMichail/HexagonalSpring_Modular) aiming to resolve the remaining development requirements of it.
-The proposed architecture that the example is based upon aims to provide the project with the ability to later **cooporate** with Service Oriented Architectures.
+The proposed architecture that the example is based upon aims to provide the project with the ability to later **cooperate** with Service Oriented Architectures.

 ## Table of Contents